stryker-mutator/stryker-api/README.md

-# This repository has been [moved](https://github.com/stryker-mutator/stryker)
+# 301 Moved Permanently

-This repository will be maintained in the main stryker repository.
-This stryker-api repository only exists to save our history.
+This repository has been moved to [https://github.com/stryker-mutator/stryker/tree/master/packages/stryker-api](https://github.com/stryker-mutator/stryker/tree/master/packages/stryker-api) and will be deleted in the future.